Recharge, reset, revitalise! The pharmacy newsletter is enthusiastic about 2021, the perfect time to be the new you.

 We found too that kindness matters because he waka eke noa – we're all paddling the same boat.
 The virus ignores wealth and privilege, so allowing it to breed and mutate in a neglected sector of society will ultimately lead to stronger versions which can infect anyone.

 The narrative seems to have changed as we moved through 2020.
-At first, articles and Facebook posts expressed hope and a sense of opportunity which would emerge from the worldwide lock downs – who remembers Tomfoolery's beautiful bedtime story 'The Great Realisation'?* But now the theme is more about getting back to 'normal', where normal is rose-tinted with nostalgia and it's easy to forget there was a lot wrong with it.
+At first, magazine articles and Facebook posts expressed hope and a sense of opportunity which would emerge from the worldwide lock downs – who remembers Tomfoolery's beautiful bedtime story 'The Great Realisation'?* But now the theme is more about getting back to 'normal', where normal is rose-tinted with nostalgia and it's easy to forget there was a lot wrong with it.

 Like anyone, I'd love to push the refresh button and have a shiny new year, full of promise.
 But let's remember, dates are a manufactured idea for human convenience.
 The big things, like nature, community, love, and the little things like viruses, are continuous and need constant vigilance.
 Let's have a good 2021 by all means, but let's make it part of a good forever.